A blue shirt or a striped shirt? What to wear on video?

 Technically, which garment is the most useful?

-So here's a tip, if you really want to wear your shirt with the tiny, delicate flowers: film yourself with your phone to see whether or not it has this effect.
+So here's a tip, if you really want to wear your shirt with its delicate little flowers: film yourself with your phone to see whether or not it has this effect.

 And if this topic has helped you, but now you're wondering which color for which message?